Our Recommendations (in no particular order)

 Additional Things to do in Cleveland

 There are so many great attractions here in Cleveland.
-The above list is simply some our favorites but you can also check out the Cleveland Aquarium, Cleveland Botanical Gardens, Cuyahoga Valley National Park & Scenic Railroad, Great Lakes Science Center, Museum of Contemporary Art (MOCA), International Women's Air and Space Museum, or the Children’s Museum of Cleveland.
+The above list is simply some of my favorites but you can also check out the following:

-Sport's Fans - Don’t forget the Cleveland Indians (MLB), Cleveland Browns (NFL), Cleveland Cavilers (NBA) and the Cleveland Monsters (AHL).
+Sport's Fans - Don’t forget the Cleveland Guardians (MLB), Cleveland Browns (NFL), Cleveland Cavilers (NBA) and the Cleveland Monsters (AHL).